COPELABS-SITI/ndn-opp/README.md

 Furthermore, the local.properties file must be created and reference the NDK (Crystax) and SDK locations respectively as in the UCLA NFD-Android.

-## Building
+When cloning the project, Android Studio does not perform recursive initialization and update of the configured submodules.

-Assuming that ROOT represents the path to the root of the project, simply
+Assuming thet ROOT points to the root of the project, the following commands must be issued manually;

-	cd ${ROOT}/jni
+# cd ${ROOT}/app/src/main/jni
-	ndk-build -j2

-which will compile and place all the required libraries in ${ROOT}/libs.
-From then on, the APK can be compiled and installed on devices.
+# git submodule update --init --recursive

+Currently, the project is configured to only build the native library for the armeabi-v7a architecture.
+This can be changed by modifying the APP_ABI variable located in app/src/main/jni/Application.mk

 TODO: Change the version string upon compilation to include the git commit short hash.